by Texas Homesteader ~

 Preparing Cooked Meat

 I then remove the meat and use THIS SHORTCUT to quickly shred the meat.
-Then I add BBQ sauce and mix well.
-(UPDATE: I now make my Own BBQ Sauce in minutes.
-Inexpensive & delicious!)
-We spoon some of the hot pork onto a bun & add a quick squirt of mustard for a little tang.
+Then I add some Homemade BBQ sauce and mix well.
+We spoon some of that flavorful pork onto a bun & add a quick squirt of mustard for a little tang.
 Of course I add as many jalapenos as I can physically fit under that top bun!

 (By the way, check out the recipe for those delicious jalapeno-cheese buns that I made with some of RancherMan’s homebrew)